swathimelapu8/SwadSagaram/README.md

 ->The new batch of restraunts are not being displayed
 As the div was being rendered conditionally, so at the time when useRestarunts is called, the div is not available.
 ->The new batch is continously getting added which throws a duplicated key error.
 Filtered the new batch with elements that did not exist previously.

+# Redux
+-> Configured a store, provided it to the App.
+-> Created a Cart slice with configuration needed, defined the initial state, define reducer functions corresponding to action.